 such indebtedness was incurred directly in connection with the operation by the taxpayer of the trade or business of framing, and ...
 50 percent or more of the aggregate gross receipts of the taxpayer for the 3 taxable years preceding the taxable year in which the discharge of such indebtedness occurs is attributable to the trade or business of farming.

 Id. § 108(g)(2)(A)-(B).

-75 Id. § 108(a)(1)(D).
-The insolvency exclusion takes precedence over the qualified farm or real property indebtedness exclusions, and the title 11 bankruptcy exclusion takes precedence over all three.
-Id. § 108(a)(2).
+Id. § 108(a)(1)(D).
+The insolvency exclusion takes precedence over the qualified farm or real property indebtedness exclusions, and the title 11 bankruptcy exclusion takes precedence over all other statutory exclusions.